MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/GS-e-invoicing-faq.md

 ## Is Electronic Invoicing integrated with the various invoice operators' APIs from the Nordic countries/regions, or should that be handled on a case-by-case basis?

 Microsoft continuously extends functional coverage to provide out-of-the box integrations by using the electronic invoicing features.
-For more information about the formats and integrations that are supported, see [Availability of electronic invoicing features](../e-invoicing-configuration-rcs.md?toc=/dynamics365/finance/toc.json#availability-of-electronic-invoicing-features).
+For more information about the formats and integrations that are supported, see [Availability of electronic invoicing features](e-invoicing-country-specific-availability.md) and [Electronic Invoicing service ISV last-mile connector](e-invoicing-isv-connector.md).

 > [!NOTE]
 > If you didn't find the answer you are looking for, email your question to the Product Development Team at <D365EInvoicePreview@microsoft.com>.
 We will either contact you or improve the coverage of this FAQ.